 The Rutgers Road Model, utilized in this cost of sprawl analysis, incorporates a relationship between lane-mile density and population density.
-The result is that higher-density areas will require fewer new roads than lowerdensity areas.
+The result is that higher-density areas will require fewer new roads than lower-density areas.
 The relationship between centerline roadway density and population density is best described by a power function.
 Major and minor collector (non-subdivision) roads are in the model.
 The underlying assumption in the road estimation analysis is that there is a nonlinear relationship between population density and local road density.
 Such a model does not depend on the network-based traditional four-step transportation planning process of trip generation, distribution, modal split, and traffic assignment.
 The results of the two scenarios appear below.

-Savings Noted from Costs of Sprawl Studies County Road Savings and Costs Number of Units Results 0.0018 centerline miles/unit 12,195 21.951 centerline miles \$1,643.10/unit 12,195 \$20,037,605 Savings Noted from Costs of Sprawl Studies State Road Savings and Costs Number of Units Results 0.00005 centerline miles/unit 12,195 0.60975 centerline miles \$132.05/unit 12,195 \$1,610,350
+Savings Noted from Costs of Sprawl Studies

+County Road Savings and Costs Number of Units Results

+0.0018 centerline miles/unit 12,195 21.951 centerline miles

+\$1,643.10/unit 12,195 \$20,037,605

+Savings Noted from Costs of Sprawl Studies

+State Road Savings and Costs Number of Units Results

+Savings and 0.60975 centerline miles